Copyright © 1965 by Theosophical University Press.

 Question — But when man has these inner powers, why should it be wrong to develop them?

 Comment — Let me make this clear: while I myself definitely frown upon the forced development of extra-normal powers, I have no criticism of the individual member of any group who may believe otherwise.
 My criticism centers upon the misconception and misapplication of ancient spiritual principles.
 For millennia the sages have warned against an unnatural delving into the psychic, and have stressed the cultivation of the moral and spiritual as the chief line of endeavor.
-I speak only in principle, with no wish to influence you at all.
-But if we try to live what we can grasp of the truths that have been enunciated by all the world teachers, with no emphasis on psychic powers, then we will, by karma, attract to ourselves the very experiences that we require.
+If we try to live what we can grasp of the truths that have been enunciated by all the world teachers, with no emphasis on psychic powers, then we will, by karma, attract to ourselves the very experiences that we require.

 Spiritual enlightenment is something that is going on all the time, every hour of every day, and not just in organized gatherings or on Sundays or in special circumstances with particular ceremonials.
 Our main responsibility is to do our full duty — not only to our family, to our profession, but to our nation, our fellowmen, and not least to our higher self.
 After that, if we have any time and energy left, we can think about doing specific calisthenics in order to develop our spiritual muscles!